fswire/api.net/README.md

 ==============

 ## Overview
-Base Framework Client for fswire using angularjs or jquery and fswire server api.
+Base Framework Client for fswire using Microsoft.Net and Mono and fswire server api.

-This is intended to be a fully functional client that will leverage the full fswire.com api.
+This is intended to be a fully functional client that will leverage the full fswire.com server api.

-Currently the libraries support both the REST and Streaming service endpoints.
+Currently the library support both the REST and Streaming service endpoints with limited functionality.

 ## Requirements